MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantCallHandlingAssociation.md

 $callHandlingAssociation = New-CsAutoAttendantCallHandlingAssociation -Type AfterHours -ScheduleId $scheduleId -CallFlowId $callFlowId
 ```

-This example creates the following
+This example creates the following:

 - a new after-hours schedule
 - a new after-hours call flow